Monday, September 30, 2024

 No, it's not an oil rig--it's a broadcasting tower that's designed to survive a nuclear explosion!

 A bit later, we passed by Nikie's food bar, which was located on the side of a busy road in an old shipping container.
-Our guidebook said it was closed on Sundays, so originally we figured we'd miss out because we had expected to pass by on Sunday.
+The guidebook said it was closed on Sundays, so originally I figured we'd miss out because I had expected to pass by on Sunday.
 Our miles for the first two days were considerably shorter than we had expected, however, and it was now Monday--which meant the food bar would be open!
 Hooray!
 Except when we arrived, there was a sign on the structure saying that the business was temporarily closed through Thursday.
 Boo!

 I was dejected.
 We took a short rest at the tables out front where, annoyingly, a big rig had parked right next to it.
 Although the food bar was closed, the porta-potty behind it was not so I went back and did my thing there.